samisnotinsane/arq-teleop-robot/README.md

 If you chose not to use the provided ova, the source code for the tensorflow model can be found [here](https://github.com/shunchan0677/Tensorflow_in_ROS).

 You can watch this [video](https://1drv.ms/v/s!AjMXzGx2ztdEgX9iOoT1-66_13xy), or follow the instructions in that repo to get things running

+# Using the packages in this project
+There are currently three packages:
+#### ur_positioner:

+Used to move the UR5 arm to a position given over a topic.
+The topic can be configured in the package's config.yaml file by updating subscriber_topic, or setting the parameter in the parameter server.

+To launch run `roslaunch ur_positioner ur_positioner.launch`

+#### ur_position_publisher:

+Can be used to publish positions to the ur_positioner when the control loop isn't closed.

+To launch run `roslaunch ur_position_publisher ur_position_publisher.launch`

+#### ur_world_objects:

+Package containing useful objects such as cups and tables.

+These can be located using $(find ur_world_objects)/objects/<object_urdf>